 While most digital health apps do not require clinical evidence, DTx products do.
 Digital therapeutics must complete multiple levels of clinical evidence, including trial results inclusive of clinically meaningful outcomes that are published in peer-reviewed journals.
 Additional forms of evidence may include the generation of real-world data, product performance data, real-world evidence, and health economic outcomes.

-DTx products utilize a variety of mechanisms of action to deliver their clinical impact, including:
+DTx products utilize a variety of mechanisms to deliver their clinical impact, including, but not limited to:

 Digital therapeutics are reviewed and cleared by regulatory bodies as required to support product claims of risk, efficacy, and intended use.
 Regulatory bodies in different regions and jurisdictions may set varying levels of regulatory and market authorization requirements for digital therapeutics based on the product’s intended use and level of risk.